ScooloV/bbpedia/docs/core_rules/inducements_in_detail.md

 **FIREBALL**

-~~You may cast this spell either at the start of any of the opposition's team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.~~ You may cast this spell at the end of either player's team turn, before the next team turn begins.
-Choose a target square anywhere on the pitch and roll a D6 for each Standing player (from either team) that occupies either the target square or a square adjacent to it:
+~~You may cast this spell either at the start of any of the opposition's team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.~~ <span style="color: darkmagenta">You may cast this spell at the end of either player's team turn, before the next team turn begins.</span> Choose a target square anywhere on the pitch and roll a D6 for each Standing player (from either team) that occupies either the target square or a square adjacent to it:

 * On a roll of 4+, the player has been hit by the Fireball.
 * On a roll of 1-3, the player manages to avoid the Fireball.